 ASUS has launched the Zenfone Ares silently in Taiwan.
-Though the Taiwanese smartphone manufacturer has not yet officially announced the device; it has become public with model number ZS572KL.
-It focuses on AR (Augmented Reality) and VR (Virtual Reality) features while its released specs are a lot similar to the last year’s ASUS Zenfone AR.
+Though the Taiwanese smartphone manufacturer has not officially announced the device, it has become public with model number ZS572KL.
+It focuses on AR (Augmented Reality) and VR (Virtual Reality) features, while its released specs are similar to last year’s ASUS Zenfone AR.

-The ASUS Zenfone Ares features a 5.7 inch Super AMOLED display with a 16:9 aspect ratio resolution of 2KWQHD (2560 x 1440 pixels).
-The display comes with fingerprint and oil repellent antifouling coating and Tru2life technology to improve outdoor visibility.
-The product name also appeared on Google ARCore developer page which confirms ARCore functionality and compatibility with Zenfone AR.
+The ASUS Zenfone Ares features a 5.7-inch Super AMOLED display with a 16:9 aspect ratio resolution of 2KWQHD (2560 x 1440 pixels).
+The display has a fingerprint sensor, oil-repellent antifouling coating, and Tru2life technology to improve outdoor visibility.
+The product name also appeared on the Google ARCore developer page, which confirms ARCore functionality and compatibility with Zenfone AR.

 Under the hood, it is powered by a Qualcomm Snapdragon 821 chipset with Adreno 530.
-It has only one memory variant of 8GB LPDDR4 RAM and UFS 2.0 128GB internal storage which can be upgraded up to 2TB via a microSD card.
+It has only one memory variant of 8GB LPDDR4 RAM and UFS 2.0 128GB internal storage, which can be upgraded to 2TB via a microSD card.

-The device sports a 23MP PixelMaster 3.0 high-resolution lens with motion tracking and depth sensing which can capture third-dimensional information providing AR and VR related features.
-On the front, it offers an 8 MP camera for selfies and video calling.
-It runs on Android N and is backed by a non-removable 3300 mAh battery with support for Quick charge 3.0 technology.
+The device sports a 23MP PixelMaster 3.0 high-resolution lens with motion tracking and depth sensing, which can capture third-dimensional information, providing AR and VR-related features.
+It offers an 8 MP camera for selfies and video calling on the front.
+It runs on Android N and is backed by a non-removable 3300 mAh battery with Quick Charge 3.0 technology support.

-The Zenfone Ares also comes with advanced sound technologies like SonicMaster 3.0, Hi-Res Audio 384kHz, DTS Headphone:X 7.1 channel surrounding sound, speaker horn five magnet technology and more.
-Connectivity features include dual SIM, 4G VoLTE, Wi-Fi 802.11 a/b/g/n, Bluetooth 4.2, GPS/ A-GPS, NFC while sensors onboard include an accelerometer, electronic compass, proximity sensor, gyroscope, barometer and a fingerprint sensor which supports fingerprint payment.
+The Zenfone Ares also has advanced sound technologies like SonicMaster 3.0, Hi-Res Audio 384kHz, DTS Headphone:X 7.1 channel surrounding sound, speaker horn five magnet technology, and more.
+Connectivity features include dual SIM, 4G VoLTE, Wi-Fi 802.11 a/b/g/n, Bluetooth 4.2, GPS/ A-GPS, and NFC, while sensors onboard include an accelerometer, electronic compass, proximity sensor, gyroscope, barometer, and a fingerprint sensor which supports fingerprint payment.
 It measures 158.67 x 77.4 x 8.95 mm and weighs 170 g.

-It will be sold through local e-retailers like PChrome where it is being listed at a price of TWD 9,990 (Rs.22,600 approximately).
+It will be sold through local e-retailers like PChrome, where it is listed for TWD 9,990.
 It will go on sale from June 16.
 As of now, there is no word about a global launch.
-Keep visiting DealNTech to get the latest mobile news updates.